Right-wing terror trial stirs up violent memories in Germany's Freital | DW | 07.09.2020

 After being written off sick for nine months, Richter resettled in Bavaria where he farms and avoids politics.
 "I feel free now," he said.
 "I can say what I like."

-A second trial gets underway on September 7 against four more members of Group Freital.
+A second trial got underway on September 7 against four more members of Group Freital.
 One of them was once a member of the local council.

 The far-right and anti-migrant Alternative for Germany party (AfD) is the strongest party in the town council.
 In 2015, Rene Seyfried, the local party head, pushed for protests outside refugee homes in a chat group that included the far-right terrorists.
 One of the defendants is Seyfried's former employee.